martin-brennan/martin-brennan.com/_posts/2015-07-01-this-is-not-allowed-before-super.md

 ---
 id: 641
-title: this is not allowed before super
+title: This is not allowed before super
 date: 2015-07-01T21:14:26+10:00
 author: Martin Brennan
 layout: post